-In August we were contacted by a large Community Mental Health organization in Kentucky because they were having some substantial issues with their revenue cycle process.
+We were contacted by a large Community Mental Health organization in Kentucky because they were having some substantial issues with their revenue cycle process.
 They had gone live with a new Electronic Health Record (EHR) system and had been experiencing a lot of difficulties getting bills out the door.
 By the time we talked to them, they had millions of dollars of claims stuck in the system, and were also way behind in posting payments, finalizing their billing processes, and closing their books each month.
 As concerning to their leadership, they were unsure if they were actually billing, and being paid, for all of the services that they were providing.
 The staff felt like they were “wearing blinders” because they didn’t have the information or training to fix the problems, and were frozen as to what to do next.

 Based on the number of issues that they were experiencing, we knew that we were going to have to start with a deep dive into the CMHs workflows, data capture methodology, and business processes to identify the root cause of the problems.
 To do this, we went to the source and began to meet with the billing and finance staff.
 During this phase of the project we worked together to identify where information was being captured, how the system was configured, and how the files were being processed.
 We created reports and extracted data to understand any data integrity issues that were causing systemic problems.
 Utilizing this information we were able to identify updates that needed to be made to both the system and the CMHs workflow to ensure that we could get their bills out the door and that the issues wouldn’t continue into the future.
 As we were working with staff, we also tried to understand their pain points, because it became apparent that they didn’t have any comfort with the functionality of the system.